Taxation in Greece: Value added tax

-The VAT rates applied in the Aegan islands of Leros, Lesbos, Kos, Samos and Chios, are 30% lower than the corresponding rates applied in the mainland.
+The VAT rates applied in the Aegan islands of less than 20,000 inhabitants (24 islands including Leros, Lesbos, Kos, Samos and Chios), are 30% lower than the corresponding rates applied in the mainland, except on tobacco and vehicles.
 The lower VAT rates applied in these Greek Islands are 4% (super-reduced rate), 9% (reduced rate) and 17% (standard rate).
-The lower VAT rates are in effect until 30.06.2019.
+This reduced rate had previously been applied to a varying list of islands along the years.

 The standard rate applies to the following categories and to the following goods and services: